West Indies managed to dismiss Australia for 286 in the first innings.

 Carty then added 33 runs for the second wicket with John Campbell when he was surprised by a length delivery from Cummins.

 Karty managed to get a soft edge off his bat and stood still, waiting for it to land near the pitch.
-But time seems to stand still as the ball hung in the air for a few moments as Cummins made a dash for it and put on a full stretch despite the impossibility of catching it safely.
+But time seemed to stand still as the ball hung in the air for a few moments.
+Cummins dashed and put on a full stretch despite the impossibility of catching it safely.
+The ball landed in his right palm, but the legality of the catch was still suspect.

 ALSO READ: